| | |

 If you want to snorkel with manta rays or whale sharks (or both!) the Ningaloo Reef is the place to do it.
 My guide on snorkeling with whale sharks and manta rays has all the details.

-If you’re heading all the way to the northern region of Western Australia, I highly recommend visiting Purnululu National Park and splurging on a scenic flight over the Bungle Bungle Range.
+If you’re heading to the northern region of Western Australia, I highly recommend visiting Purnululu National Park and splurging on a scenic flight over the Bungle Bungle Range.
 My guide covers everything you need to know to make this bucket-list-worthy adventure happen!

 If you want to get even more off the beaten path, I highly recommend visiting Tasmania.
 Day trips from Hobart to Port Arthur and Maria Island also fit perfectly in my comprehensive three-week Tasmania itinerary.
 Make sure you check it out and bookmark it for later!